Kreftas/Calendar-React-App/README.md

 Calendar React app

 To use backend:
-1. Create local postgresSQL database
+1. Create local postgresSQL database    (not fixed yet)
 2. Add database information in /backend/dbconfig.json
 3. Add host and port for api in /jocal-frontend/src/Config.tsx
 4. Change DEFAULTUSER in /jocal-frontend/src/Config.tsx